svenbrill/tbeam-helium-mapper/README.md

 1. Out of Range: The nearest Helium hotspot can't hear the device, or the device can't hear the response.
 2. Wrong RF configuration or Localization:  The frequency band and protocol must match the local Helium Network, as configured in `platformio.ini`.
 3. The Device keys are not correctly registered in the Helium Console.
 Check all three.
-4. The Device was recently added to Console and is still "Pending" or waiting for XOR Filter update to propegate through the blockchain or network.
+4. The Device was recently added to Console and is still "Pending" or waiting for XOR Filter update to propagate through the blockchain or network.
 This can take 20 minutes or more.
 5. Helium network outage.
 Any failure in the helium network that prevents Join will hang here, as was seen often in November 2021.
 6. RF or hardware issues.
 Disconnected antenna, mismatched antenna frequency, etc.

 ### Or, Re-Join
 Once the Mapper joins the Helium network, it stores these Network Key credentials for future use.
-Ideally, the Mapper does not have to send a Join request at the next startup, but fetches them from the nonvolatile "Preferences" memory.
+Ideally, the Mapper does not have to send a Join request at the next startup, but fetches them from the non-volatile "Preferences" memory.
 To successfully continue with these same credentials, the Mapper needs to continue the Frame Count from prior transmissions, or the Helium network will reject Uplink packets as "Late" (for re-using old Frame Count values).

 When you see `(re-used join)` on the screen and serial log, this means no Join Request/Accept packets were sent, and the unit will attempt to use the same credentials.